UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team32-trajectory-prediction.md

 self.mha = nn.MultiheadAttention(args['emb_size'], args['num_heads'])
 ```

-Finally, the decoder utilizes an MLP and K-means clustering to output predicted trajectories [5], with the implementation of the MLP in lines 33-35 of ```lvm.py``` in the source as: [6]
+Finally, the decoder utilizes an MLP and K-means clustering to output predicted trajectories [5], with the implementation of the MLP layers in lines 33-35 of ```lvm.py``` in the source as: [6]

 ```
 self.hidden = nn.Linear(args['encoding_size'] + args['lv_dim'], args['hidden_size'])